 The Spectrumizer makes random changes to the spectrum of the input, similar to an Equalization (EQ) filter.
-The main input parameter is the Spectral Random fluctuations in percent which is by default 50 % meaning the level may be decreased up to 6 dB at some frequencies and increased up to 3 dB at some frequencies.
+The main input parameter is the Spectral Random fluctuations in percent which is by default 50 %, meaning that the level may be decreased by up to 6 dB at some frequencies and increased by up to 3 dB at some frequencies.

-By adjusting the levels in percentage, rather than in a dB scale, it is ensured that the average level of an output signal is the same as that of the input signal which is important for a controlled design of soundscapes.
-The spectral changes are made at a number of frequency points specified by the user.
-The points are distributed logarithmically leading to the same degree of randomness per octave.
-The maximum number of random points per octave sets a lower limit to the lowest frequency that will be modified.
+By adjusting the levels in percent, rather than in a dB scale, it is ensured that the average level of an output signal is the same as that of the input signal.
+This is important for a controlled design of soundscapes.

-The effect can be used to alter the timbre (colour) of musical instruments.
-For example, it can help creating variations of the individual string instruments in a string orchestra (violins, violas etc.).
-It can be used in combination with the Chorus effect to create a full string section out of one input file.
+The effect can be used to alter the timbre of musical instruments.
+For example, it can help creating variations of the individual string instruments in a string orchestra (violins, violas, etc.).
+It can be used in combination with the Chorus effect to create a full string section from one input file.